 Relations between the Federal Republic of Germany and Ireland are close and friendly.
 Since Ireland joined the European Community (now the European Union) in 1973, the two countries have also worked closely together at the European level.

-In 1990, during its Presidency of the Council of the European Union, Ireland made a significant contribution to the completion of German reunification.
+In 1990, during its Presidency of the Council of the European Union, Ireland made a significant contribution to bringing about German reunification.

 Economic relations between Germany and Ireland go back a long way.
 The German‑Irish Chamber of Industry and Commerce was established in 1980.
-The more than 300 German companies that have set up business in Ireland employ over 20,000 people.
+Twenty thousand people are employed by 300 German firms in Ireland.

 St Kilian’s German School in Dublin is an international school at which subjects are taught using the Irish curriculum.
-After obtaining the Bilingual Leaving Certificate or the Leaving Certificate in combination with the German Language Certificate II (DSD II), graduates of the school can apply directly to study at German universities and other higher education institutions.
+After obtaining the Irish Leaving Certificate in combination with the German Language Certificate II (DSD II), graduates of the school can apply directly to study at German universities and other higher education institutions.
 The close cooperation with the Lycée Français d’Irlande (LFI) on the Franco‑German Eurocampus, which includes joint instruction in some subjects, serves as a global model.

 The Lutheran Church in Ireland has international members in its congregation and is headed by a pastor sent from Germany.
 For decades, it has been actively engaged in the ecumenical movement in Ireland.